laurci/blog.ciobanu.dev/_posts/genezio-rs.md

 }
 ```

 This code decodes the base64 string containing our executable, writes it to disk to the `/tmp` file system (we needed something writeable), makes it executable, and starts it using `execSync`.
 The rest of the initialization code from Genezio doesn’t run, so the Lambda Node runtime doesn’t get to poll events.
-Now our executable contains the Lambda Rust runtime that will poll the events instead.
+Instead, our executable contains the Lambda Rust runtime that will poll the events and execute our Rust handler.

 Now if we deploy this to Genezio, and open the lambda URL in the browser (you can get it from the Genezio dashboard) we can see the “Hello rust!”
 JSON message we responded with.
 That’s it!
 We got it! 🎉 🎉 🎉